sambanova/ai-starter-kit/routing/README.md

 * **SambaStudio embedding model (Option 2)**: To increase inference speed, you can use a SambaStudio embedding model endpoint instead of using the default (CPU) Hugging Face embedding.
 Follow the instructions [here](../README.md#use-sambastudio-embedding-option-2) to set up your endpoint and environment variables.
 Then, in the [config file](./config.yaml), set the variable `type` in `embedding_model` to `"sambastudio"`, and set the configs `batch_size`, `coe` and `select_expert` according to your SambaStudio endpoint.

-## Windows requirements

-- If you are using Windows, make sure your system has Microsoft Visual C++ Redistributable installed.
-You can install it from [Microsoft Visual C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/) and make sure to check all boxes regarding C++ section.
-(Compatible versions: 2015, 2017, 2019 or 2022)

 ## Install dependencies

 We recommend that you run the starter kit in a virtual environment.